• Modified: Jan 27, 2025 • Read in: 9 mins

 How To Deal with Limerence

-Limerence can have a significant impact on your life.
-However, the harsh truth is that many mental health clinicians are largely unaware of even the concept of limerence.
+The harsh truth is that many mental health clinicians are largely unaware of the concept of limerence.

-- De-fantasize yourself, and realize how you have unrealistic views and expectations of them.
+- De-fantasize yourself.
+Realize how you have unrealistic views and expectations of them.

-- Be aware of your biased beliefs.
-They may call the police on you instead of welcoming you if you get too close to them.
+- Be aware of your stalking behavior — they may call the police on you instead of welcoming you if you get too close for their comfort.

 2. Slow Down And Don’t Rush Into Decisions

-Rushing into decisions under the influence of limerence can lead to unintended consequences and regrets.
+Don’t rush into decisions under the influence of limerence:

 - Remain patient instead of making impulsive choices.